Application Security Best Practices 2025

 }A04:2025 - Insecure Design (NEW)

-This is a NEW category in OWASP Top 10!
-Fundamental security flaws already in the architecture phase.
-Lack of threat modeling, insecure by design.
-No patch will help here - you need a complete system redesign.
-It's like building a house without foundations - you can paint the walls all you want, but the house will collapse.
+This is a NEW category.
+It covers fundamental security flaws baked into the architecture from the start: no threat modeling, insecure by design.
+No patch will fix these.
+You need to redesign.
+It's like building a house without foundations: paint won't help.

-Example: unsecured password reset process (I've seen this in production!):
+Example of an unsecured password reset (I've seen this in production):

 // ❌ Insecure Design - unlimited password reset attempts